How to create an autoincrement column?

 BEGIN

-NEW.ID = GEN_ID(GEN_T1_ID, 1);
+if (NEW.ID is NULL) then NEW.ID = GEN_ID(GEN_T1_ID, 1);

 END!!

-SET TERM ; !!
+set term ; !!

-If you wish to get the new ID from INSERT statement, use the RETURNING clause (only available in Firebird 2.1 and above).
-If you use older version of Firebird, you should first get the value using GEN_ID and then use it in INSERT statement.
+If you wish to get the new ID from an INSERT statement, use the RETURNING clause (only available in Firebird 2.1 and above).
+Here's an example that would return the newly inserted ID from an insert statement:

 If you are using Delphi and Zeos (or a similar library), you can use ZSequence component to have GEN_ID read automatically for you.
 In ZTable, mark the autoincrement field as SequenceField and set the appropriate ZSequence object and it will all work automatically.